 Can I Plug My Space Heater Into An Extension Cord?

-Experts advise homeowners to buy a heavy-duty extension cord to power a space heater because these appliances consume high amounts of electricity, which ordinary cords fail to supply or handle.
+However, if there is no other option, Experts advise homeowners to buy a heavy-duty extension cord to power a space heater because these appliances consume high amounts of electricity, which ordinary cords fail to supply or handle.

 If multiple devices are plugged into the extension cord, the risks increase.
 The cord might melt, causing a short circuit or starting a fire.
 Therefore, one must be extra careful while using an extension cord to power a space heater.